-What is Rotator cuff repair?
+What is a rotator cuff repair?

 Rotator cuff repair is a surgical procedure performed to treat a torn or damaged rotator cuff in the shoulder.
 The rotator cuff is a group of four muscles and their tendons that surround the shoulder joint, providing stability and facilitating movement.
 Injuries to the rotator cuff can occur due to acute trauma, repetitive overhead activities, or degeneration over time.